 What is civil forfeiture?

 Civil forfeiture statutes allow provincial governments in Canada to initiate proceedings in a superior court for forfeiture of any piece of property that is suspected to be an instrument of crime or the proceeds of crime.
-A general description of civil forfeiture in Canada is available here.

 Which provinces use civil forfeiture?

-Does civil forfeiture target criminals?
+Does civil forfeiture require a criminal conviction?

 Because forfeiture applications take place in civil court, the Crown is essentially suing an individual as opposed to prosecuting them.
 Therefore, they must only prove on the balance of probabilities that a piece of property is more likely than not either an instrument of crime or the proceeds of crime.
 Unlike in criminal proceedings, there is no requirement that the Crown prove guilt beyond a reasonable doubt.